Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some answers to frequently asked questions about nonmelanoma skin cancer.

-Skin cancer is more common in people with fair skin, but it can occur in all people, including those with dark skin tones.
+Skin cancer is more common in people with fair skin.
+But anyone can get skin cancer, including people with dark skin tones.

 Most people need a sunscreen with an SPF of at least 15.
-Some expert groups, such as the American Academy of Dermatology, recommend using a broad-spectrum sunscreen with an SPF of at least 30.
+Some expert groups, such as the American Academy of Dermatology and the American Cancer Society, recommend using a broad-spectrum sunscreen with an SPF of at least 30.
 Check the bottle label to see that it protects against both UVA and UVB rays.

 Any change in your skin may be a sign of skin cancer.
 Check your skin regularly and become familiar with your skin and your pattern of moles and freckles.
 Pay close attention to moles larger than a pencil eraser.
 Note any pigmented areas that have changed color or size, as well as any growths that bleed, heal, and then bleed again.
 The more consistently you check your skin, the better you'll get at spotting any changes.
 If you find anything unusual, see your doctor right away.
 The earlier skin cancer is found, the better the chance for cure.